 The output of many of Gnuastro’s programs are (or can be) FITS files.
 The FITS format has many useful features for storing scientific datasets (cubes, images and tables) along with a robust features for archivability.
 For more on this standard, please see Fits.

 The keywords above are classified (separated by an empty line and title) as a group titled “ProgramName configuration”.
-This meta-data extension, as well as all the other extensions (which contain data), also contain have final group of keywords to keep the basic date and version information of Gnuastro, its dependencies and the pipeline that is using Gnuastro (if it is under version control).
+This meta-data extension also contains a final group of keywords to keep the basic date and version information of Gnuastro, its dependencies and the pipeline that is using Gnuastro (if it is under version control); they are listed below.

 DATE